NukeDog/NDD/README.md

 Nukedog's Drupal Distribution
 =============================

-Nukedog's Drupal Distribution (NDD) is designed to easily realize an _Enterprise Quality_ Community, Content Management System (CMS), eCommerce (Shop) or Enterprise Website.
+Nukedog's Drupal Distribution (NDD) is designed to be an _Enterprise Quality_  product used as a platform for online solutions.

 Features